See information about inspections and auctions at Coronavirus (COVID-19) and your rights.

 You can download and print additional copies of the Due diligence checklist (Word, 58KB).

 Before you buy a home or vacant residential land, you should be aware of a range of issues that may affect that property and impose restrictions or obligations on you, if you buy it.
 This checklist aims to help you identify whether any of these issues will affect you.
 The questions are a starting point only and you may need to seek professional advice to answer some of them.
-For more information about professional advice, view our Seek expert advice on property page.
+For more information about professional advice, view Seek expert advice on property.